MicrosoftDocs/machine-learning-server-docs/microsoft-r/scaler-spark-getting-started.md

 ## Overview

-This guide is an introduction to using the **RevoScaleR** package with Apache Spark (Spark) running on a Hadoop cluster. **RevoScaleR** provides functions for performing scalable and extremely high performance data management, analysis, and visualization.
+This guide explains how to use the **RevoScaleR** package with Apache Spark (Spark) running on a Hadoop cluster. **RevoScaleR** provides functions for performing scalable and extremely high performance data management, analysis, and visualization.
 Hadoop provides a distributed file system and a MapReduce framework for distributed computation.
 Spark is an open source big data processing framework.
-This guide focuses on using **RevoScaleR**’s HPA ‘big data’ capabilities in the Hadoop environment with Spark.
+This guide focuses on using **RevoScaleR**’s big data capabilities in a Hadoop environment with Spark.

-While **RevoScaleR** makes use of the Spark computing framework, you need have no experience or detailed knowledge of that framework to use **RevoScaleR** in Hadoop.
-All you need to know is basic information about connection to your Hadoop cluster.
-This guide will walk you through the rest.

-The data manipulation and analysis functions in **RevoScaleR** are appropriate for small and large datasets, but are particularly useful in three common situations: 1) to analyze data sets that are too big to fit in memory and, 2) to perform computations distributed over several cores, processors, or nodes in a cluster, or 3) to create scalable data analysis routines that can be developed locally with smaller data sets, then deployed to larger data and/or a cluster of computers.
-These are ideal candidates for **RevoScaleR** because **RevoScaleR** is based on the concept of operating on chunks of data and using *updating algorithms.*
+The data manipulation and analysis functions in **RevoScaleR** are appropriate for small and large datasets, but are particularly useful when you need to:

+- Analyze data sets that are too big to fit in memory.
+- Perform computations distributed over several cores, processors, or nodes in a cluster.
+- Develop scalable data analysis routines with local smaller data sets, then deploy to larger data and/or a cluster of computers.

+These scenarios are ideal candidates for **RevoScaleR** because **RevoScaleR** is based on the concept of operating on chunks of data and using *updating algorithms*.

+## How RevoScaleR works with the Spark engine

-The RevoScaleR high performance analysis functions are portable.
-The same high performance functions work on a variety of computing platforms, including Windows and RHEL workstations and servers and distributed computing platforms including Hadoop.
-So, for example, you can do exploratory analysis on your laptop, then deploy the same analytics code on a Hadoop cluster.
-The underlying RevoScaleR code handles the distribution of the computations across cores and nodes, so you don’t have to worry about it.
-For those interested in the underlying architecture, on Hadoop the RevoScaleR analysis functions go through the following steps.
+The **RevoScaleR** high performance analysis functions are portable acorss a variety of computing platforms, including Windows and RHEL workstations and servers, and distributed computing platforms including Hadoop and Spark.
+In practical terms, you can do exploratory analysis on your laptop, then deploy the same analytics code on a Hadoop cluster.
+The underlying **RevoScaleR** code handles the distribution of the computations across cores and nodes, so you don’t have to worry about it.
+For those interested in the underlying architecture, on Hadoop the **RevoScaleR** analysis functions go through the following steps.

 -   A master process is initiated to run the main thread of the algorithm.
 -   The master process initiates a Spark job to make a pass through the data.